nshibano/FsMiniMAL/README.md

 1. Any user code can not execute actions which is prohibited by host application.
 2. Any user code can not crash or freeze the host application.

-This interpreter have features to support abobe glals.
+This interpreter have features to support above goals.

 ### Protection from stack overflow